mohammad-taheri1/react-redux/README.md

 ## Key Points

 -  In default Environment, Each Action Creator returns an action object.
--  Using Redux-Thunk,Each Action Creator returns an async function instead of an action object.
+-  Using Redux-Thunk, Each Action Creator returns an async function instead of an action object.
 -  Using Redux-Saga, Each Action Creator returns an action object.
 And Thne handle them differently

 ## Redux-Thunk